mnacharov/gitlab-tracker/README.md

-# argo-tracker
+# gitlab-tracker

-Separate your releases and specification changes.
+Separate your releases and specification changes or something else.

 ## Configuration